Ellednera/GardenOS/README.md

 ## The executable file is not available at the moment
 A simple and useful command line tool with a garden theme.
 This project(for fun) is still in developement.

-There are 2 important programs here--gardenOS.pl(actual) and valcom.pl(for testing codes and ideas)
+There are 2 important programs here--gardenOS.pl (actual program) and valcom.pl (for testing codes and ideas)

 The structure and the commands supported can be found in: